bhavani1309/kubernetes-failure-predictor/README.md

 ### Build and Run Locally:

-# From the project root, navigate to the Docker folder
+From the project root, navigate to the Docker folder: cd docker
-cd docker

-# Build the Docker image
+Build the Docker image:
-docker build -t kubefail-predictor .
+docker build -t kubefail-predictor

-# Run the container
+Run the container:
 docker run -p 8501:8501 kubefail-predictor

 After running the container, open your browser and go to: